thobashangase/Pokemon_Frontend/README.md

 ## Pokemon_Frontend

 The Pokemon App coding challenge frontend repository, built in Angular.
-A repo to the REST API built with .NET 6 is available [here](https://github.com/thobashangase/Pokemon_Api).
+The Angular version can be found [here](https://github.com/thobashangase/Pokemon_Frontend).
+The  repo to the REST API project, built with .NET 6, is available [here](https://github.com/thobashangase/Pokemon_Api).

 ## Author